typable/outline/README.md

 - **No support for older Browsers**<br>
 Outline was intentionally developed for new browsers, so functionality for older browsers cannot be guaranteed.

-- **No support for iOS, macOS, and iPadOS**<br>
-Currently, Outline not works on iOS, macOS, and iPadOS.
-This will be fixed in the near future.
 <br>

 ### Support